useful packagesimport numpy as npimport pandas as pd#%pip install gapminder (for installing gapminder if you haven't had one)from gapminder import gapminderprint(f"* Number of observations: {gapminder.shape[0]}")gapminder.sample(3)

 # To do

-1. Plot the evolution of the three quantitative variables for Cambodia.
-What do you observe?
+Plot the evolution of each of the three quantitative variables for Cambodia vs Thailand.
+Describe the graphs.

 # To do